indie-mirror/indienet-docs/content/magic-website-factory/api.en.md

 weight: 10
 ---

-This document describes the public interface between an Indie Site installer and its Magic Website Factory.
+This document describes the public interface between [Indie Onboarder](/onboarder) and its [Magic Website Factory](/magic-website-factory).

-For the purposes of the first implementation currently being developed in Ghent, the Indie Site installer is Hallo.gent and the Magic Website Factory is Combell.

 ## Security